-We’ve done our research, and now is the time to see what training will look like in the year to come.
-So, to make your employee development planning a touch simpler, here are the top 5 corporate training trends to look out for in 2019.
+We’ve done our research, and now is the time to see what employee training trends will stick with us this year.
+So, to make your employee development planning a touch simpler, here are the top 5 corporate training trends to look out for in 2022.
 Let’s get started!

 1. Experiential learning

 The solution?
-Learning just-in-time (JIT) and on-the-job; a combination commonly achieved through experiential learning activities.
-This approach takes a practical spin on training, as employees engage in a continuous cycle of do, learn, reflect.
+Learning just-in-time (JIT) and on-the-job: a combination commonly achieved through experiential learning activities.
+This approach takes a practical spin on training, as employees engage in a continuous cycle of do, learn, and reflect.

 Transform your training with TalentLMS